Year 11 Visual Communication and Design Units 1 and 2

 Develop your skills:

-- Practice using tone and shading in drawings, try out a variety of methods (pencil, fine liner, etc)
+try out a variety of methods (pencil, fine liner, etc) - play around with digital design software (raster and vector)

-- Follow some online tutorials about drawing, shading, digital programs
+- follow online tutorials about drawing, shading, digital programs.

 Find out more: